Steve-Crown35/blue-green-deployment/README.md

 4. run "docker run -d --name blue-hello-world -p 8080:80 blue-hello-world:latest" to create the blue environment container.
 5. run "docker run -d --name green-hello-world -p 8081:80 green-hello-world:latest" to create the green environment container.
 6. use "docker ps" to get the list of running containers.
 Note the containers' IDs.
-7. use "docker inspect container_id | grep IPAddress" to get the IPAddress assigned to the container.Replace container_id with the actual container ID from step 6.
+7. use "docker inspect container_id | grep IPAddress" to get the IPAddress assigned to the container.
+Replace container_id with the actual container ID from step 6.
 Repeat step 7 for the second container.

 -- Configure nginx server to serve as a reverse proxy

 1. navigate to sites-available directory in the nginx file system by running "cd /etc/nginx/sites-available"
-2. create two configuration files blue.conf and green.conf by open a text editor (e.g nano) using "sudo nano blue.conf". copy and patse the following configuration: upstream blue-env {
+2. create two configuration files blue.conf and green.conf by opening a text editor (e.g nano) using "sudo nano blue.conf".
+Copy and patse the following configuration:

+upstream blue-env {
   server container_IP:8080;
 }